-Besides considering the best interests of the child, the judge also takes into account the history and actions of each parent.
+The courts will always consider what would be in the child's best interests.
 To aid in this analysis, family law courts often appoint child custody evaluators to assess each party’s claims and figure out a recommended custodial plan.

 Unfortunately, there are many times when a good parent ends up being classified as unfit or neglectful due to the following simple and avoidable mistakes: